dont-text-me/ENG2-assessment/microservices/generated-shared/README.md

 * Interfaces, without annotations, that specify the desired return types and parameter values of HTTP controllers.
 The client interfaces inherit from these interfaces to ensure consistency across clients and controllers.
 * Static strings for each kafka topic, to ensure consistent topic names across the manually implemented streams and kafka consumers.

+The test utility is defined in `src/main/java` and is used to detect any repository beans in the application context and use them to reset test databases between tests.